 If your mark is already registered and registration maintenance documents have been submitted on your behalf, you should review the documents to confirm that they contain accurate information and are properly signed.
 If you have any questions about a registration maintenance document submitted on your behalf, you may contact the assigned Post Registration specialist whose contact information will be provided in any Office action sent in connection with registration maintenance filings, or the Office of Petitions at 571-272-8950.

-(5) Consider hiring a qualified attorney to represent you
+(5) Hire a qualified attorney to represent you

-Consider hiring a qualified attorney with expertise in trademark matters to represent you in the application process.
-While a USPTO trademark examining attorney will try to help you through the examination process even if you do not hire an attorney, USPTO attorneys are not permitted to give you legal advice.
+While a USPTO trademark examining attorney will try to help you through the examination process, even if you do not have an attorney, USPTO attorneys are not permitted to give you legal advice.

 What to do when your application is abandoned